SrikerJoshi/Projects/README.md

 # 🚀🖥️👩‍💻💬🤖 My Awesome Projects

 ### About Me: A Data Enthusiast
 - 👋 Hi there!
 Welcome to my profile.
-I’m Sriker Joshi, a passionate data enthusiast with growing expertise in Data Science, Machine Learning, and Computer Vision each day.
+I’m Sriker Joshi, a passionate data enthusiast with growing expertise in Data Science, Machine Learning, and Computer Vision.
 - 🎓 I hold a Master’s degree in Data Science from the University of Alabama at Birmingham and a Bachelor’s degree in Computer Science from CMRIT.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sriker-joshi/)